Everyone

 Good faith

-There are 3 key principles of ‘good faith’.
-In an employment relationship:
+There are 3 key principles of ‘good faith’:

-- all parties - must not act in a misleading or deceptive way
+- all parties must be truthful and not act in a misleading or deceptive way

 Acting in good faith also means being fair with people and using common sense.
 It requires all parties to: